-- Prior to the first flight of the day, the built-in test features on the flight deck for the CVR, FDR and Flight Data Acquisition Unit, when installed, should be monitored. - 6.2 Annual inspections should be carried out as follows: - (a) the readout of the recorded data from the FDR and CVR should ensure that the recorder operates correctly for the nominal duration of the recording; - (b) an annual examination of the recorded signal on the CVR should be carried out by re-play of the CVR recording.
-While installed in the aircraft, the CVR should record test signals from each aircraft source and from relevant external sources to ensure that all required signals meet intelligibility standards; - (c) where practicable, during the annual examination, a sample of in-flight recordings of the CVR should be examined for evidence that the intelligibility of the signal is acceptable; - (d) the analysis of the FDR should evaluate the quality of the recorded data to determine if the bit error rate is within acceptable limits and to determine the nature and distribution of the errors:

-- (e) a complete flight from the FDR should be examined in engineering units to evaluate the validity of all recorded parameters.
+- 6.1 Prior to the first flight of the day, the built-in test features on the flight deck for the CVR, FDR and Flight Data Acquisition Unit, when installed, should be monitored. - 6.2 Annual inspections should be carried out as follows: - (a) the readout of the recorded data from the FDR and CVR should ensure that the recorder operates correctly for the nominal duration of the recording; - (b) an annual examination of the recorded signal on the CVR should be carried out by re-play of the CVR recording.
+While installed in the aircraft, the CVR should record test signals from each aircraft source and from relevant external sources to ensure that all required signals meet intelligibility standards; - (c) where practicable, during the annual examination, a sample of in-flight recordings of the CVR should be examined for evidence that the intelligibility of the signal is acceptable; - (d) the analysis of the FDR should evaluate the quality of the recorded data to determine if the bit error rate is within acceptable limits and to determine the nature and distribution of the errors; - (e) a complete flight from the FDR should be examined in engineering units to evaluate the validity of all recorded parameters.
 Particular attention should be given to parameters from sensors dedicated to the FDR.
-Parameters taken from the aircraft's electrical bus system need not be checked if their serviceability can be detected by other aircraft systems; and - (f) the readout facility should have the necessary software to accurately convert the recorded values to engineering units and to determine the status of discrete signals. - 6.3 Flight recorder systems should be considered unserviceable if there is a significant period of poor quality data, unintelligible signals, or if one or more of the mandatory parameters is not recorded correctly. - A report of the annual inspection shall be made available to the Authority for monitoring purposes. - 6.5 Calibration of the FDR systems: - (a) the FDR system should be re-calibrated at least every five years to determine any discrepancies in the engineering conversion routines for the mandatory parameters, and to ensure that parameters are being recorded within the calibration tolerances; and - (b) when sensors that are dedicated to the FDR system provide the parameters of altitude and airspeed, there should be a re-calibration performed as recommended by the sensor manufacture, or at least every two years.
+Parameters taken from the aircraft's electrical bus system need not be checked if their serviceability can be detected by other aircraft systems; and

+- (f) the readout facility should have the necessary software to accurately convert the recorded values to engineering units and to determine the status of discrete signals. - 6.3 Flight recorder systems should be considered unserviceable if there is a significant period of poor quality data, unintelligible signals, or if one or more of the mandatory parameters is not recorded correctly. - 6.4 A report of the annual inspection shall be made available to the Authority for monitoring purposes.
+The DCA inspectors will also review the annual inspection report during the annual Certificate of Airworthiness (CofA) renewal or Airworthiness Review Certificate (ARC) renewal inspection, as applicable. - 6.5 Calibration of the FDR systems: - (a) the FDR system should be re-calibrated at least every five years to determine any discrepancies in the engineering conversion routines for the mandatory parameters, and to ensure that parameters are being recorded within the calibration tolerances; and - (b) when sensors that are dedicated to the FDR system provide the parameters of altitude and airspeed, there should be a re-calibration performed as recommended by the sensor manufacture, or at least every two years.